 Nuts, Nut Butters, and Seeds

 - Gather a variety of foods based on family needs.
 Ideas: almond and peanut butter, almonds, walnuts, cashews, pumpkin seeds, chia seeds, flax seeds, and sunflower seeds.

 - Keep nuts in your refrigerator or freezer.
 Costco and Sam’s Club have great prices for nuts and seeds.

-- Store opened peanut butter in the pantry for 3 months, then refrigerated after this time.
-Organic almond butter should be refrigerated.
+- Store opened peanut butter in the pantry for 3 months, then refrigerate after this time.
+Organic almond butter should be refrigerated as well.
 Check the label to be sure.

 - Dehydrated or freeze-dried long-term fruit typically has a 20 to 30-year shelf life.
 Some options are apples, blueberries, banana chips and strawberries.
 Decide how much you want to store and never feel pressured to buy large quantities.